Rico-febrian/elt-pipeline-for-supply-chain-business/README.md

 # Create Directed Acyclic Graph (DAG)

 The DAG in this project is used to manage and automate the Load and Transformation tasks using Python and DBT, with Airflow to control the workflow, and the Cosmos package to help run the DBT tasks smoothly.
+For more details about the DAG, check here: [DAG](https://github.com/Rico-febrian/elt-pipeline-for-supply-chain-business/blob/main/dags/elt_pipeline_dag.py)

 - ## Key Components of the DAG